 Occlusion Therapy: Duct -tape or other occlusive dressing.

 Ready to find out more?

-If you have been told or know/believe that your child (age 2-11) has warts (Verruca Vulgaris), please click on the button, which will allow you to be notified as soon as the next Study is available for participation.
+If you have been told or know/believe that you and/or your child have warts, please click on the button, which will allow you to learn more about this clinical study.